wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 Back in December 2021, I decided to go to the gym.
 And I did.
 Over time I became strong, healthy, fit, and hot.
 And don't even get me started on the mental health benefits.
 They are priceless.

 As of August 2022, I am still working out and I keep reaping the benefits by the day.
-I went from this to this.
 In this post I am writing down the exact same workout routine that I followed to build my physique.
 Good luck.

 ## How to use this workout routine: